Are you planning a visit to Vancouver Island?

 The 90-minute crossing is a scenic journey through the Strait of Juan de Fuca, with spectacular views of the Olympic Peninsula.

-Ship amenities include a gift shop, featuring an array of unique gifts that reflect the essence of the west coast, and a cafeteria that serves a wide variety of hot and cold food and beverage items, including speciality sandwiches and soft-serve ice cream.
+- A cafeteria that serves a wide variety of hot and cold food and beverage items.
+This includes speciality sandwiches and soft-serve ice cream.

 The Anacortes Ferry is operated by the Washington Department of Transportation and connects Sidney, BC with Anacortes, WA.